vitaly-t/decomment/README.md

 NOTE: This option has no effect when option `space` is enabled.

-##### options.platform ⇒ String

-Overrides the environment platform settings.

-By default, this library processes line breaks according to the environment OS, which this option overrides, according to the value specified:

-* `auto` - determine the platform automatically from the text
-* `unix` - force Unix notation for the line breaks
-* `windows` - force Windows notation for the line breaks

-When `auto` is specified, `text` is scanned to determine the platform according to the frequency of the line break notations used in it.
-When it is impossible to determine automatically, the library defaults back to the environment-based settings.

 ### decomment.text(text, [options]) ⇒ String

 Unlike the default **decomment**, it instructs the library that `text` is not a JSON,